Is your IRS debt over 10 years old?

 - If the taxpayer files a request for a Collection Due Process hearing

-There are some instances where a tax debt from over 20 years ago is still being collected by the IRS!
-This is why a skilled and experienced Tax Attorney is required to successfully represent you with the IRS.
+There are some instances where a tax debt from over 20 years ago is still being collected by the Internal Revenue Service!
+This is why a skilled and experienced Tax Attorney is required to successfully represent you with the Internal Revenue Service.
 Our tax experts at Direct Tax Relief will request your transcripts from the IRS to analyze and interpret them in order to choose which tax solution is most advantageous to you.
-DTR will advise you of the best course of action and together we will put an end to your IRS tax problems!
+Direct Tax Relief will advise you of the best course of action and together we will put an end to your Internal Revenue Service tax problems!